iushakov/find-out-of-scope-tests/README.md

 # How to Use

-**Description:** This script navigate thru folder and sub-folders and helps to find files, where were specified word are matched, and prints path to these files.
+**Description:** This script navigate thru folder and sub-folders and helps to find files, where specified word is matched, and prints path to these files.

 1. Open Terminal
 2. Proceed to folder where script is stored